This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Eighty percent of the individuals studied had been experiencing constipation for 10 years or longer.
 The researchers found that the oil packs were able to decrease constipation symptoms, most specifically straining during defecation.

-Consult your healthcare professional before using long-term, as castor oil may lead to complications.
+Consult your healthcare professional before using long term, as it may lead to complications.
 Also be aware that side effects of ingesting castor oil may include diarrhea and abdominal cramping.

-Castor oil is completely natural and free of synthetic chemicals (as long as you use pure 100 percent pure oil, of course), yet it’s rich in skin-boosting ingredients like fatty acids.
+This oil is completely natural and free of synthetic chemicals (as long as you use pure 100 percent pure oil, of course), yet it’s rich in skin-boosting ingredients.
 In particular, its main monounsaturated fatty acid is ricinoleic acid, which possesses moisturizing properties.

 3. May boost wound healing

-Lab studies have shown that castor oil is effective against many types of bacteria, including Staphylococcus aureus, Escherichia coli and Pseudomonas aeruginosa.
+Lab studies have shown that castor oil benefits include being effective against many types of bacteria, including Staphylococcus aureus, Escherichia coli and Pseudomonas aeruginosa.
 Out of all the staphylococcal bacteria, Staphylococcus aureus is considered the most dangerous and can cause mild to serious skin infections and other concerning staph infection symptoms.

 4. May help induce labor

-While no approved by the FDA and considered an off-label use, castor oil may help induce labor in some women.
+While not approved by the FDA and considered an off-label use, it may help induce labor in some women.
 For centuries, pregnant women at full term have taken it orally to help speed up uterus contractions.

 According to studies, the reason castor oil can work to induce labor is due to the fact that the ricinoleic acid in the oil can activate EP3 prostanoid receptors in the uterus.

-In addition, the full-term women study subjects (between 40 and 41 weeks) who took castor oil had a lower incidence of Caesarean section.
+In addition, the full-term women study subjects (between 40 and 41 weeks) who took the oil had a lower incidence of Caesarean section.

 Regardless, the overall consensus is that castor oil needs to be researched further to prove that it is safe for pregnant mothers ready to give birth.
 In addition, it may cause nausea among these mothers, which is another reason why most hospitals do not approve its use.

-Of course, consult with your healthcare professional before considering to use castor oil before giving birth.
+Of course, consult with your healthcare professional before you consider using castor oil before giving birth.

 5. May lower symptoms of arthritis and joint pain